ENERGY EFFICIENCY.

 Middle class privileged families, who enjoy living comfortably and are interested in new technology.

-Why should you care?
+Why should we care?

 Global warming is an increasingly pressing issue affecting everyone.
 By making it easier for everyone to play their part, we can slow the effects of climate change without reducing people's ability to enjoy their lives.